braincow/ruuvi2iotcore/README.md

 Once you have configured your gateway proceed to create devices into the registry:

-1. Name of your device(s) need to be identical with the client_id's you configured into the gateways configuration in previous step.
+1. Name of your device(s) need to be UPPERCASE mac-addresses of the Ruuvi tags in "dash notation" e.g AB-BA-AB-BA-AB-BA.
 2. Finally bind your device(s) to the registry through the gateway configuration screen.

 ### Setup in pub/sub